OneideLuizSchneider/k8s-cluster/README.md

 Make sure you have docker on your machine.

-*Note: To set cgroups on docker, it's optional.*
+*Note: To set up cgroups on Docker, it's optional.*

 ```
 # Set up the Docker daemon